semaphor-cloud/semaphor-docs/README.md

-Integrating dashboard into your app is a straightforward three-step process.
+Integrate the Semaphor dashboard into your app in three simple steps.

 #### **1) Install Semaphor Package**